-25% discount use promo code DEC25 - go to ORDER PAGE
+Get additional 25% discount use promo code DEC25 on ORDER PAGE checkout

 Homily Pearls are Reflections on the Sunday readings that follow a clear and logical format that will aid priests and deacons with homily preparation, content and delivery.
 In each Reflection you will find: